nomeata/isa-where-to-move/README.md

    (`HOL.simp_thms_7`), which breaks the hyperlinking.
  * It might suggest moving a theorem that mentions a type from the current theory (but no lemma or constant) to another theory.
+ * It is confused by interpretations, and may suggest moving interpreted lemmas.
  * Typing commands is an out-dated interface.
 Ideally, after activating this tool, every proven lemma would be checked in the background and some wiggly lines would indicate that this lemma could live somewhere else, similar to how `solve_direct` and